builders/docs/docs/workshops.md

 ---
-description: Working together to reimagine our social architecture.
+description: Working together to reimagine our social architecture
 ---

 # Workshops

-Working together to reimagine our social architecture.
+## Working together to reimagine our social architecture